-- Disease Demographics and Equitable Research Models and Approaches: As the scientific and medical fields are increasingly aware of demographic differences in disease incidence as well as outcomes, it is important for basic/translational scientists to begin exploring ways in which they can contribute to a better understanding of these disparities.
-Engaging with this question not only enhances the relevance of your research but also helps in developing more effective and equitable treatments.
-Therefore, please describe the racial, ethnic, and gender demographics for all diseases that are the focus of your research program.
-Where possible, describe how you will consider equity in your research models and approaches.
-As an example, if one is using genomic data or patient samples in their research, they should describe how they will attempt to use genomic data or patient samples that represent the population affected by their disease of interest. - References: Refer to the application template. - Description of Models, Drugs/Reagents, and Trials: See description above. - Applicant's Corresponding Author Publications Since Independence - Access to Non-Commercially Available Reagents, Drugs, and Models: Confirm that you have (or will have) access to all reagents, drugs, and models necessary for your research.
-This will be another component used to assess the feasibility of your research. - o Budget: Refer to the application template. - Signature Page: Please ensure all signatures requested are complete.
+Equitable Research Models and Approaches:

+- Where possible, describe how you will consider equity in your research models and approaches.
+As an example, if one is using genomic data or patient samples in their research, they should describe how they will attempt to use genomic data or patient samples that represent the population affected by their disease of interest.
+If your research does not readily incorporate these approaches, please provide a brief explanation for why it does not.
+Provide citations (referring to the References section). - Age Focus of Research: Indicate the approximate percentage of pediatric focus of your research.
+For any number greater than 0%, briefly describe how the research has a pediatric focus. - References: Use the Blood citation format. - Description of Models, Drugs/Reagents, and Trials: See description above. - Access to Non-Commercially Available Reagents, Drugs, and Models: Confirm that you have (or will have) access to all reagents, drugs, and models necessary for your research.
+This will be another component used to assess the feasibility of your research. - Budget - Signature Page: Please ensure all signatures requested are complete.
 Electronic signatures are acceptable.